 Many women wore a shawl called ‘palla’ over the stola to keep them warm.
 They also wore decorations like ‘brooches’ over their clothes and even used ornaments to go with their clothes for more formal occasions.
 Women belonging to wealthy families also wore garments made from silk and other expensive imported fabrics.

-Footwear: Romans mostly wore footwear made of leather.
+Romans mostly wore footwear made of leather.
 There were two types of footwear worn by Romans.
-Calceus, a sandal with open toe and strapped to foot and Soleae, a full shoe with a close toe were the two main varieties.
+Calceus, a sandal with an open toe and strapped to the foot, and Soleae, a full shoe with a closed toe were the two main varieties.
 The color and style also depicted the social standing of a person.
 Senators or patricians wore red colored shoes.